- General Info learn about drugs

 - Choose a Substance illicit & prescription drugs

 How to Help an Adderall Addict

 Adderall is the brand name for a drug that contains two active ingredients: amphetamine and dextroamphetamine.
 Doctors use the drug in the treatment of ADHD and narcolepsy.
 Patients with narcolepsy take the medication because it reduces the chances of unexpectedly falling asleep.
 Those with ADHD find that the medication reduces the hyperactive behavior caused by the condition.
 Abuse of the drug is on the rise with college students because the drug causes a high in users who take the drug for recreational purposes.
 These highs can be obtained through snorting the drug, swallowing the pills, or smoking the drug.
-In a 2009 study published by the National Survey on Drug Use and Health, more than 6 percent of all college students admitting to using Adderall.Adderall Help question 1
+In a 2009 study published by the National Survey on Drug Use and Health, more than 6 percent of all college students admitted to using Adderall.Adderall Help question 1

 Is Adderall Addictive?

 Adderall is addictive.
 According to the U.S. National Library of Medicine, misusing or abusing the medication can lead to dependency and require Adderall addiction help.
 This is especially common in those who take the medication for longer than the doctor prescribes, increase their dosages and take the medication more often than prescribed.
 To know more about the harmful effects of Adderall use, give us a call today.Adderall Help question 2

 What Are the Signs of Addiction?